tasib-dev/image-editor/README.md

-Image Editor
+# Image Editor

-A desktop image manipulation application written in C using the IUP (Portable User Interface) toolkit.
+A desktop image manipulation application written in **C** using the **IUP (Portable User Interface) toolkit**.

-This project was developed as a structured programming project to demonstrate the practical use of functions, structures, pointers, arrays, dynamic memory allocation, file handling, modular programming, and GUI programming.
+This project was developed as a structured programming project to demonstrate the practical use of functions, structures, pointers, arrays, dynamic memory allocation, file handling, and modular programming.

-The application works with 24-bit uncompressed BMP images and provides several image manipulation operations through a graphical user interface.
+The application works with **24-bit uncompressed BMP images** and provides several image manipulation operations through a graphical user interface.

-Features
+## Features

 - Open 24-bit uncompressed BMP images
 - Display images through a graphical interface